 The terminals are specially designed for industrial use: with short assembly times in the industry-standard control cabinet environment.
 An additional feature is comprehensive self-diagnostics, which ensures reliable long-term operation in typical unaccompanied low-maintenance systems.
 Thus, the EtherCAT measuring terminals automatically and immediately detect any incorrect measurements that might otherwise be mistakenly considered valid over a lengthy period of time.
 This increased operational and measurement reliability – continuously retrievable via as a diagnostic report – is realized by a comprehensive connection diagnosis, self-test and internal repeated tests as well as the continuous monitoring of temperature and input for the detection of overload.
 A completely new view of the well-known measurement uncertainty!

-The high-performance EtherCAT measuring devices from the ELM3x0x basic line are designed to measure highly dynamic processes while maintaining high measurement accuracy – simultaneously across all channels and terminals.
+The high-performance EtherCAT measuring devices from the basic line are designed to measure highly dynamic processes while maintaining high measurement accuracy – simultaneously across all channels and terminals.
 Orientation values for this class are a sampling rate of 10 kSps per channel and a measurement uncertainty of ±100 ppm at an ambient temperature of 23 °C. Individual terminals from the series may deviate from this, e.g., the terminals achieve a sampling rate of 50 kSps per channel.
 The features multifunction channels with numerous integrated measuring ranges (±60 V to ±20 mV, ±20 mA, full/half/quarter-bridge strain gauge, IEPE, thermocouple, RTD, potentiometer).
 The , , and series offer reduced functions and thus price-optimized versions with different numbers of channels.

-Ideally, the terminals are supplied by system components such as the coupler and the power feed terminal.
+Ideally, the measurement terminals are supplied by system components such as the coupler and the power feed terminal.
 These supply devices are particularly designed for metrological requirements and thus stand out technologically from the standard components and : the outgoing voltages are regenerated, electrically isolated from one another, and are therefore particularly stable.
 In addition, they feature voltage and environmental monitoring, so that the operational capability of the connected ELM terminals is ensured.

 Other accessories are available for the ELM series, such as the ZS9100-0003 shielding hood and the ZS9100-0002 shield connection terminal.

-Reliable integrated measurement technology in manufactured quality:
+Reliable integrated measurement technology:

 Worthy of note are the Multiplexer terminals, with which analog signals can be switched and fed to the measuring terminals in any complexity.
 This significantly reduces costs and installation space where large numbers of channels are involved.

 The highlight of the TwinCAT measurement product family is the powerful TwinCAT Scope software oscilloscope.
-The charting tool integrated as an independent project in Visual Studio® can graphically display measuring signals in the single-digit µs range.
+The charting tool, integrated as an independent project in Visual Studio®, can graphically display measuring signals in the single-digit µs range.
 In addition to conventional functions such as trigger, chart synchronization and cursor, TwinCAT Scope View offers multi-core support, in order to enable the full computing power of the corresponding system to be utilized for the display of high-frequency signals, including oversampling values.
-Several wizards integrated in the product simplify the already intuitive operation of the TwinCAT Scope View.
+Several wizards integrated in the product simplify the already intuitive operation of TwinCAT Scope View.
 In addition to a project wizard, there is a wizard for selecting and transforming physical units and another for converting data to other file formats, such as csv or tdms.
 With the latter, it is also possible to discard unnecessary data and to specify a time period for the export.
 In addition, data recording and export can be fully automated via the PLC.
 A basic version of the scope is already included in the free environment and can be extensively tested there.
-The extended licensed Professional version includes additional functions such as long-term recording, and more.
+The extended licensed Professional version includes additional functions such as long-term recording.